Haoran-Peng/Haoran-Peng.github.io/index.md

 [[Google Scholar]](https://scholar.google.com/citations?user=AQrrNcsAAAAJ&hl=en)

 # About me
-I received my Ph.D. degree (Honors, 杰出毕业生) in the Department of Electrical and Computer Engineering from National Yang Ming Chiao Tung University in 2022, where I was advised by [Prof. Li-Chun Wang](https://wang.web.nycu.edu.tw/).
+I received my Ph.D. degree (Honors, 杰出毕业生) in the Department of Electrical and Computer Engineering from National Yang Ming Chiao Tung University (previouly National Chiao Tung University) in 2022, where I was advised by [Prof. Li-Chun Wang](https://wang.web.nycu.edu.tw/).
 Previously, I received my bachelor degree in Software Engineering at University of Electronic Science and Technology of China, Chengdu, China in 2015.
 From 2015 to 2018, I was a full-time software engineer in Chengdu. <br>

 I did a visiting research at Rochester Institute of Technology in the summer of 2021, advised by [Prof. Shanchieh Yang](https://www.rit.edu/directory/sjyeec-shanchieh-yang) and [Prof. Hanif Rahbari](http://rahbari.csec.rit.edu/).